 - Education PhD, Mass Media and Communication, Temple University

 BS, Advertising, University of Illinois at Urbana-Champaign

-Dr. Michelle A. Amazeen is an assistant professor in the Department of Mass Communication, Advertising and Public Relations at Boston University.
+Dr. Michelle A. Amazeen is an associate professor in the Department of Mass Communication, Advertising and Public Relations at Boston University.
 Prior to BU, Dr. Amazeen was an assistant professor of advertising at Rider University in Lawrenceville, NJ.
 She earned her Ph.D. in Mass Media and Communication from Temple University in Philadelphia and received a B.S. and M.S. in Advertising from the University of Illinois at Urbana-Champaign.

 Amazeen’s research is cross-disciplinary at the intersection of advertising, journalism and political communication.
 The focus of her research involves mediated persuasion and misinformation, investigating the factors that influence recognition of persuasion and resistance to it.
 She examines how situational message factors (source, text, visuals, disclosure labels) interact with individual characteristics (demographics, media use motivations, ideology, information literacy) to affect persuasion knowledge, cognitive coping responses, attitudes, and intentions.
 More broadly, she has examined how media practices (such as political fact-checking and native advertising) facilitate and challenge public perceptions of society.
 Her current research explores how the congruence between an individual’s media use motivations and the context of native advertisements in digital news environments affect persuasion knowledge and coping responses.
 Her work has been previously funded by the American Press Institute and the New America Foundation and has appeared in publications such as Digital Journalism, Journal of Political Marketing, Journalism, Journalism & Mass Communication Quarterly; Media, Culture & Society, and New Media & Society.